wagtail/rfcs/text/054-internationalisation.md

 ## The `Locale` model

 The `Locale` model defines the set of locales that can be used on a site.
 The locales are kept in sync with the `WAGTAIL_LANGUAGES` setting on startup.
-If `WAGTAIL_LANGUAGES` is not defined, a single `Locale` instance will be created for the default `LANGUAGE_CODE`.
+If `WAGTAIL_LANGUAGES` is not defined, a single `Locale` instance will be created for the default `LANGUAGE_CODE` (the `locale` field isn't nullable, so we need a single `Locale` instance to use as a value for this field for sites that don't require internationalisation).

 When `WAGTAIL_I18N_ENABLED` is `False` all pages will have the same `Locale` as defined in the `LANGUAGE_CODE` setting.
 This is to satisfy the database constraints but also makes it easy for someone to switch on internationalisation later.